 where fclock is the clock signal at 10 MHz, and fs is the sampling frequency of 12.8 kHz.
 Choosing k = 781 the fd results exactly equals 3.2 kHz.

 Despite its small amplitude, the spurious component is considerably higher than the noise floor.
 Further efforts to enhance the performance of the anti-aliasing filter at the input of the ADC are in progress.
 It is important to highlight that this problem is due to the choice of sampling frequency.
-By choosing a frequency submultiple of 10 MHz, the spectral component will fall at 0 Hz and could be compensated for as a contribution to the offset.
+By choosing a frequency submultiple of 10 MHz, the spectral component will fall at 0 Hz and could be compensated as a further contribution to the offset.
 However, the sampling frequency is not an arbitrary value; rather, it will be established by a future standard focused on SAMUs.

 Synchronisation test